Forex Trading13 min read

 Forex risk management is the systematic process of identifying, evaluating, and mitigating potential losses in currency trading.
 It is not a single technique — it is a framework of rules and habits that protects your capital over the long term.

-Dukascopy defines it as: "the strategies and tools traders use to identify, evaluate, and mitigate potential losses" (source: dukascopy.com/swiss/pt/marketwatch/articles/forex-risk-management, referenced in 2026-03-24 SERP data).
+Dukascopy defines it as: "the strategies and tools traders use to identify, evaluate, and mitigate potential losses" (source: dukascopy.com/swiss/pt/marketwatch/articles/forex-risk-management).

 Why it matters above all else: